This Young Man Filled His Life With Love — And Was Killed For It

 Were Shehzadi’s parents afraid that Ankit was waging religious war through their daughter?
 There are multiple accounts of what happened at Shehzadi’s home the night before Ankit was killed by her father, uncle, and brother.
 Some neighbors have claimed that there was a huge screaming match at home when her parents discovered her relationship.
 Others say the family had already learned of the relationship from elsewhere, and though Shehzadi lied to them to keep things calm, she was planning to elope with Ankit on the day he was killed.
 But her parents intercepted a text message about their plans, and decided to end the love story once and for all.

 After the fatal blow struck Ankit, the crowd at the street corner finally began to react.
-Someone dialled for an ambulance, someone else called the police.
-People helped Ankit’s parents load their son’s body on to a rickshaw.
+Someone dialed for an ambulance, someone else called the police.
+People helped Ankit’s parents load their son’s body onto a rickshaw.
 Shehzadi’s father, uncle, and younger brother were taken into police custody, along with her mother.
 A day later, her youngest sister was sent to relatives in Uttar Pradesh.

 Ankit’s murder made national, then international headlines within days.
 Some contours of the crime were familiar, but in a sign of the times, the aspect of Ankit’s death that has been most talked about in the past two weeks is not the brutality with which he was killed, which in modern India is fast becoming commonplace.
 It is Saxena’s steadfast refusal to see his son’s murder as another score to settle on the long list of Hindu–Muslim conflicts.